lemonade-sdk/infinity-arcade/README.md

 ## Troubleshooting

 ### "Server Offline" Status
-- Ensure Lemonade Server is running on `http://localhost:8000`
+- Ensure Lemonade Server is running on `http://localhost:8000`.
-- Check that you have models loaded in Lemonade Server
+- Check that you have models installed in Lemonade Server by opening the model manager: http://localhost:8000/#model-management.
-- Visit [lemonade-server.ai](https://lemonade-server.ai) for setup instructions
+- Visit [lemonade-server.ai](https://lemonade-server.ai) for setup instructions.

 ### Game Won't Launch
-- Make sure pygame is installed: `pip install pygame`
-- Check the generated code for any syntax errors
+- Check the generated code for any syntax errors.
-- Try regenerating the game with a more specific prompt
+- Try regenerating the game with a more specific prompt.

 ### Generation Failures
-- Try a simpler game concept
+- Try a simpler game concept.
-- Make sure your selected model supports code generation
+- Make sure your selected model supports code generation.
-- Check Lemonade Server logs for errors
+- Check the `lemonade-arcade` and Lemonade Server logs for errors.

 ## Examples